-The weighted average duration of the defined benefit obligation for scheme members is 18.8 years for 2018/19 (18.8 years for 2017/18).
+The weighted average duration of the defined benefit obligation for scheme members is 18.8 years for 2018/19.

-Note 17: Accounting Policies
+Note 16: Accounting Policies

 A General principles

 The financial statements summarise the Board's transactions for the 2018/19 financial year and its position at the year-end of 31 March 2019.
 The Board is required to prepare an annual Statement of Accounts by the Local Authority Accounts (Scotland) Regulations 2014, which Section 12 of the Local Government in Scotland Act 2003 requires to be prepared in accordance with proper accounting practices.